i-love-flamingo/flamingo-commerce/cart/Readme.md

 ### RestrictionService

 The Restriction Service provides a port for implementing product restrictions.
 By using Dingo multibinding to `cart.MaxQuantityRestrictor`, you can add your own restriction to the service.
-The `Restrict` function returns the allowed maximum quantity or `^uint(0)` for infinity.
+The `Restrict` function returns the remaining allowed quantity or `int(^uint(0)>>1)` for infinity.

-The Service itself consolidates all bound restrictors and returns the most restricting rule (this should be the smallest quantity allowed by any restrictor).
+The Service itself consolidates all bound restrictors and returns the most restricting rule (this is the smallest quantity allowed by any restrictor).
 If all restrictors return infinity or there is no restrictor bound at all, an error of type `*ErrNoRestriction` is returned.

 ## A typical Checkout "Flow"